 With over 200,000 installed spindle drives, KEB has earned a reputation as the worldwide spindle drive leader.
 This post describes some of the reasons KEB is preferred by our CNC, woodworking, and robotic customers.

 Spindle Motor Control

 KEB drives can run both induction and permanent magnet spindle motors through the adjustment of a drive parameter.
 KEB’s robust motor control algorithms mean it can run a variety of different motor designs from all major spindle motor manufacturers.
 Basic applications can utilize V/Hz control.
 The advantage of V/Hz is its simplicity and ease of commissioning.

 Closed-loop applications can be solved using KEB’s dual-channel encoder interface.
 Many feedback formats are supported, including Incremental TTL/HTL, Resolver, EnDAT 2.1/2.2, Hiperface, etc. Tool change and orientation functions can be programmed in the drive.
 This possibly allows the PLC or controller to be removed from the system.

-Closed loop drives offer the additional feature of torque limits.
-Different sets can be programmed which allows a number of different torque limits to be set to match the motors operating characteristic – ensuring that the motor does not become overloaded.
+Closed-loop drives offer the additional feature of torque limits.
+Different sets can be programmed which allows a number of different torque limits to be set to match the motor operating characteristic – ensuring that the motor does not become overloaded.

 Newer drive platforms like the S6 feature a fast current control loop of 62.5µs.
 This provides excellent spindle motor performance and, ultimately, a better final product.

 KEB drives are offered in switching frequencies up to 16kHZ with output frequencies up to 1667 Hz for high-speed applications.
 This allows motor speeds in excess of 100,000 rpm while keeping motor noise and heating to a minimum.

 KEB drives are offered in sizes from fractional horsepower up to 1000 Hp.
 For 3-phase installations, 230VAC and 460VAC voltage classes are available.
 Additionally, a single-phase 230VAC variant is offered.

 Ethernet On Board

 Although KEB drives support a variety of different communication protocols like Ethernet/IP, Powerlink, and Profinet – we have standardized on EtherCAT.
 EtherCAT communication offers excellent real-time performance, is an open technology with many vendors and members, and offers tremendous value for its performance.